 There is rising awareness that active mobility plays a vital role in urban transport systems.
 However, to date there are few planning instruments that are focusing on walking and cycling.
 GOAT as an accessibility tool is therefore designed to model walking/cycling accessibility and serve as a suitable instrument for easier, better, and more open transport and urban planning.

-The main focus of GOAT is to offer dynamic accessibility analysis at the neighborhood level.
-At the moment, only the walking mode is supported but soon cycling will follow.
-With GOAT, you can calculate different accessibility indicators such as isochrones and gravity-based heat-maps.
-What is more special about GOAT is that you can develop your own case scenarios, for instance you can model a new bridge over a river, and examine corresponding changes in accessibility.
+The main focus of GOAT is to offer dynamic accessibility analysis at the street,neighborhood, and district level.
+With GOAT, you can calculate different accessibility indicators such as isochrones and gravity-based heatmaps.
+What is special about GOAT is that you can develop your own case scenarios.
+For instance, you can model the effects of a new bridge or new housing development on accessibility.
 You can view GOAT in action in the videos here.

 By end of this year we aim to launch version GOAT1.0!
 To achieve a high usability and usefulness, GOAT is currently extensively tested by a group of experts in the fields of transport and urban planning.
 The funding provided by mFund is allowing to organize different workshops with planners from the municipalities Fürstenfeldbruck, Freising and Munich.